VoidUnderflow/personal-site/README.md

 - Have a main and dev branch on GitHub, perform some checks / tests when merging to main;
 - Automatically deployed on Vercel when main is updated;
 - External images + resume hosted in a Cloudflare R2 bucket; can only be accessed from the voidunderflow.com domain;
-- Have a GitHub Action cron-job-like thing (if possible) to query Cloudflare bucket every x minutes and make it private if half the limits are reached;
+- ~~Have a GitHub Action cron-job-like thing (if possible) to query Cloudflare bucket every x minutes and make it private if half the limits are reached;~~ In practice, this would have meant creating an API token with bucket edit capabilities then making it available for the GitHub action.
+This would make my bucket less secure, so I'll just count on the Cloudflare limit alerts I've set and make the bucket private manually.

 Will need to keep these non-Git-committed images backed up in my GDrive / Mega, and then copy them in when building the website locally (since I won't be able to access the bucket from localhost).